kdwils/blog/content/posts/exposing-plex-with-caddy-and-tailscale-on-a-vps.md

 Finally, we need to make sure that `k8s` tags can talk to other `k8s` tags.

-I also added a configuration to allow my laptop to talk to any machines.
+I also added a configuration to allow my laptop to talk to any machine as well.

-A final configuration might look like the following
 ```json
 {
     "tagOwners": {